encode/uvicorn/README.md

 Uvicorn includes broadcast functionality, using Redis Pub/Sub.

-Braodcast functionality is not integrated directly into the server, but is included as application-level middleware.
+Broadcast functionality is not integrated directly into the server, but is included as application-level middleware.
 You can install the broadcast module by wrapping it around your existing application, like so: